datacite/blog/source/posts/introducing-the-pid-graph.html.md

 1. The already mentioned Research Graph Foundation
 2. [Scholix](http://www.scholix.org/): a framework for Scholarly Link Exchange coordinated by a Research Data Alliance (RDA) Working Group
-3. The [OpenAIRE Research Graph](http://doi.org/10.5281/zenodo.2600275), an open metadata research graph of interlinked scientific products, with access rights information, linked to funding information and research communities.
+3. The OpenAIRE Research Graph [@https://doi.org/10.5281/zenodo.2600275], an open metadata research graph of interlinked scientific products, with access rights information, linked to funding information and research communities.
-4. [Asclepias](http://doi.org/10.5281/zenodo.2548643), a broker service initially developed to track software citations in astronomy.
+4. Asclepias [@https://doi.org/10.5281/zenodo.2548643], a broker service initially developed to track software citations in astronomy.

 To coordinate these activities we have organized a Birds of a Feather session at the RDA Plenary in Philadelphia next week (Wednesday at 2:30 PM): [Research Data Graph](https://rd-alliance.org/bof-Research-Data-Graph-RDA-13th-Plenary-meeting).

 The initial implementation of the PID Graph in DataCite Event Data contains 5.38 million events as of today and more work is needed to convert existing events to the new format (we expect a total of 25 million events with the current data source), improve documentation, and build visualizations and other frontend services to make it easier to show the PID Graph information we already have.
 But if you can’t wait and are not afraid working with JSON REST APIs, feel free to explore DataCite Event Data, which is a free service with no registration required, by starting with the [documentation](https://support.datacite.org/docs/eventdata-guide).

 And please reach out to us via the [PID Forum](https://www.pidforum.org) if you are interested to learn more about PID Graph, want to see your data in PID Graph, or are working on a related project and want to coordinate.
 And of course, join us for the RDA Plenary session next week in Philadelphia if you plan to attend the conference.

+## References